lauraboeschoten/D3I_JOSS_paper/paper.md

 # Acknowledgements

-This project is funded by PDI-SSH.
+This tool was made possible by the [Platform Digitale Infrastructuur SSH](http://www.pdi-ssh.nl) in the Netherlands.

 # References